 Does that mean you can’t use a generator if you wanted to?
-The answer is also no, you can use a generator to power your travel trailer if shore power (power pedestal at campsites) is not available.
+You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is not available.

 Since travel trailers have a very low power consumption it is not too hard to find a small portable generator that will power what you need.
 Read our recommendation for the best RV generator.

 What Size Generator for a Travel Trailer?

 Determining the size of the generator you will need for your travel trailer will depend on just what you intend to tower.
 Most campers will typically power an air-conditioner, refrigerator, a television, and lights.

 How many watts does it take to run an RV air conditioner?

 Adding a Generator to a Travel Trailer

 If you are looking to add a generator to your travel trailer then look no further than Mod Your RV.
 Their website has dozens of DIY modification you can do to your travel trailer.
 Adding a generator is explained in this article by Mod My RV right here.